mickeyyeh/mickeyyeh/README.md

 **`Data Analyst at Point2Point Global`**

-Hi, I am Mickey, an aspiring data analyst at [Point2Point Global](http://p2pg.com/), where we change the way shipping gets done. 🚀
+An aspiring data analyst at [Point2Point Global](http://p2pg.com/), where we change the way shipping gets done. 🚀

 ### 🧰 My Skills